Melania Trump A Threat To Upstaging Her Husband? Expert Weighs In

 “Melania looked intent on making a much more low-key entrance, descending the stairs to her balcony seat looking self-conscious and rather lonely.”

-James notes that Mrs. Trump shook hands with her guests in the gallery at the speech in an “overly-formal way” and appeared gave a quick “hair-preen” when a hug from some of the guests she was hosting would’ve been more expected.
+James notes that Mrs. Trump shook hands with her guests in the gallery at the speech in an “overly-formal way” and gave a quick “hair-preen” when a hug from some of the guests she was hosting would’ve been more expected.
 The body language expert says it was obvious Melania was “anxious.”

 Princess Diana and First Lady Melania Trump pic.twitter.com/q6JSVXpmVE